-During construction, water will be used for construction activity purposes as well as for consumption.
-During operation, water will be for consumption, and potentially for cleaning of the PV panels.
-The daily potable water consumption for the construction workers is estimated to be 393 m3/d, and approximately 22.50 m3/d for the operational workers.
-Operational cleaning water is estimated (for standard cleaning technologies) to be 105,000 m3 of water per annum.
+No water sources are available onsite, hence all water will be delivered by trucks and stored in large tanks onsite.
+During construction, water will be used for construction activities purposes as well as for drinking.
+During operation water will be for drinking, and potentially for cleaning of the PV panels.
+The daily potable water consumption for the construction workers is estimated to be approximately 136.8 m3/d, and approximately 34.2 m3/d for the operational workers.
+Operational cleaning water (estimated for standard cleaning technologies) is estimated to be 126,000 m3 of water per annum.

-Considering the above, and from 5 Capitals' experience of working in KSA, drought and water scarcity impacts are not anticipated to pose a significant risk to the Project.
+Considering the above, and from 5 Capitals' experience of working in KSA, climate change impacts on water resources are not anticipated to pose a significant risk to the availability of water for the Project.